I. Some Practical Concerns [Scroll down for parts II and III]

 III.
 Charting a Better Way Forward

-Once the problem with the conventional teaching about hell is grasp– firmly and in both hands, so to speak –those who would like to chart a better way forward should consider the following resources:
+Once the practical, logical, and moral implications of the conventional teaching about hell are grasp– firmly and in both hands, so to speak –those who would like to chart a better way forward should consider the following resources:

 - The Great Divorce, by C.S.
 Lewis.
 Lewis does not deny eternal conscious torment, but seems to leave the door open to a more nuanced view.
 In any event, this is a must read for every Christian and for every critic of the conventional teaching, Christian and non-Christian alike.